• Home

 These details will be published in the exhibition guide and other promotions including on www.sustainableneighbourhoods.org.au and other digital media.

-Artwork must be substantially completed, and a photograph and artwork information submitted for consideration in the exhibition, by 5pm Monday 20 September 2021.
+Artwork must be substantially completed, and a photograph and artwork information submitted for consideration in the exhibition, by 5pm Friday 3 October 2025.
+Information to be emailed to [email protected].

 Artwork transport, delivery and collection

-Artists must collect their artworks from the exhibition space, during business hours, on Saturday 11 December.
+Artists must collect their artworks from the exhibition space, during business hours within 7 working days, following the completion of the exhibition.

 Sale of artworks

-Artists may leave their business card at the exhibition venue to allow potential buyers to contact you and negotiate a sale directly.
+Artists may leave their business card at the exhibition venue to allow potential buyers to contact them directly.

 All artworks will need to remain as part of the exhibition for the duration, with artworks being collected by the artists after the end of the exhibition.